holiman/lruish/README.md

 Speeds
 =============

-`RandUnsynched` tests the speed and hit/miss ratio of an non threadsafe cache.
+`RandUnsynched` tests the speed and hit/miss ratio of an non-threadsafe cache.
 Higher numbers for ratio is better
 ```
 BenchmarkLRU_RandUnsynched-4   	 5000000	       363 ns/op	      60 B/op	       3 allocs/op